Dinesh Kashyap

-Dinesh Kashyap (born 18 November 1962) is an Indian politician and member of Bharatiya Janta Party.
-He was Member of Parliament from Bastar and also Member of Madhya Pradesh Legislative Assembly.
+Dinesh Kashyap (born 18 November 1962) is an Indian politician and member of the Bharatiya Janta Party.
+He was a Member of Parliament from Bastar and also a Member of the Madhya Pradesh Legislative Assembly.

 Personal life

-Shri Dinesh Kashyap brought up in a political family and learn the art of politics from childhood from his father.
+Shri Dinesh Kashyap was brought up in a political family and learn the art of politics from childhood from his father.
 His father Shri Baliram Kashyap was a Member of Parliament from BJP from 1998 to 2011.
-He was one of the hardcore supporter of Shri Atal Bihari Vajpayee and Shri L K Advani.
-So, inspired from his father Shri Dinesh Kashyap pursued MA in political science from Pandit Ravishankar Shukla University, Raipur.
-His brother Kedar Nath Kashyap was a Cabinet Minister in Dr. Raman Singh Government.
+He was one of the hardcore supporters of Shri Atal Bihari Vajpayee and Shri L K Advani.
+So, inspired by his father Shri Dinesh Kashyap pursued MA in political science from Pandit Ravishankar Shukla University, Raipur.
+His brother Kedar Nath Kashyap was a Cabinet Minister in Dr. Raman Singh's Government.

-He married Vedwati Kashyap in January 1991 and having 2 sons and 1 daughter.
+He married Vedwati Kashyap in January 1991 and has 2 sons and 1 daughter.

 Political life

 From his youth he was a leader for the youth wing of the Bastar Area.
 He was elected as General Secretary of Yuva Morcha, Bastar from 1985 to 1990.
-Kashyap first elected as Member of Madhya Pradesh Legislative Assembly.
-After this he has been active in the socio active life for ST people of Chhattisgarh.
-Now he is national secretary, BJP ST Moracha.
+Kashyap was first elected as a Member of the Madhya Pradesh Legislative Assembly.
+After this he has been active in the socio-active life of the ST people of Chhattisgarh.
+Now he is the national secretary, of BJP ST Moracha.

-In 2011, he elected to the 15th Lok Sabha in a bye-election, during this phase he hold Member, Standing Committee on Social Justice and Empowerment in May 2014, re-elected to Lok Sabha for 2nd term.
-During this phase he hold positions like Member, Standing Committee on Food, Consumer Affairs and Public distribution & Member, Consultative Committee, Ministry of Steel and Mines, under Narendra Modi Government.
+In 2011, he was elected to the 15th Lok Sabha in a bye-election, during this phase he hold Member of, Standing Committee on Social Justice and Empowerment in May 2014, re-elected to Lok Sabha for 2nd term.
+During this phase he holds positions as a Member, the Standing Committee on Food, Consumer Affairs and Public distribution & Member, of Consultative Committee, of Ministry of Steel and Mines, under the Narendra Modi Government.

 In news

-He leaded in the mainstream campaigns for the tribal development and agricultural facilities for the ST people.
-His active leadership also resulted many co-operative society developments in agricultural and horticultural sector as well as the rural health sector in the district of Bastar, Chhattisgarh.
+He led in mainstream campaigns for tribal development and agricultural facilities for the ST people.
+His active leadership also resulted in many cooperative society developments in the agricultural and horticultural sectors as well as the rural health sector in the district of Bastar, Chhattisgarh.

-Under his leadership, in February 2016, the double line to Kirundal to Vishakhapatanam route and on 20 November 2017, Baster (Jagdalpur) has been linked to North and West India by railway network and connected to Vishakhapatnam to connect with East and South India.
+Under his leadership, in February 2016, the double line to Kirandul to Visakhapatnam route was and on 20 November 2017, Baster (Jagdalpur) has been linked to North and West India by railway network and connected to Vishakhapatnam to connect with East and South India.